angular-schule/website-articles/blog/2026-09-static-angular-ssr-trailing-slash/README.md

 ---

 You prerender your Angular app, deploy it to a static host, and everything looks fine.
-But take a closer look at the network tab: every direct visit starts with a redirect from `/blog` to `/blog/`, and a moment later the Angular router quietly removes the slash again.
+But take a closer look at the network tab: every direct visit starts with a redirect to the same URL with a trailing slash, and a moment later the Angular router quietly removes the slash again.
 You can get rid of the redirect, but only by putting trailing slashes on every URL of your site.
 **Nice URLs or good SEO: with Angular's prerendering, you can't have both.
 In this article, I explain why, and how to get both today.**